Mary Cecil Allen: Modernism: 1930s

-Allen returned to Melbourne in 1935, for eleven months.
+Chanin notes that during 1935 Allen's work was shown at the Brooklyn Museum International Exhibition, the New York Independents Exhibition, the Salon of American Art and the 38th Annual New Jersey State Exhibition, beside that of Milton Avery, Stanley William Hayter and William Zorach.
+Allen returned to Melbourne that year for eleven months.
 She spoke with many women's groups whilst in Australia, such as National Council of Women of Victoria and Australian Federation of University Women.
 Receptions were hosted for her by the Victoria League Club, the Arts and Crafts Society of Victoria, the International Club and the Melbourne Society of Women Painters.
 At the party hosted for her in October 1935 at the Athenaeum Gallery by the Melbourne Society of Women Painters, she spoke of the differences between female painters in New York and Australia, "In New York there is a big gallery specially for women, which has solved a great difficulty."
 She noted that the history of female painters was sparse: "We must look to the future because women in art have no past."
+Basil Burdett wrote that during this time in Melbourne, Allen "exercised a profound influence in favour of the new forms, both by teaching and lecturing".

 Allen's paintings — including abstracted depictions of New York skyscrapers and subways — were exhibited at the Fine Art Society's Gallery between 20 and 31 August 1935.
 They "aroused a storm of protest", according to Frankie Derham, her friend, fellow artist and art educator; "with only loyal friends buying pictures, which they later confessed they dare not hang at home".
 Despite the controversy — the distortion in the works was considered a lack of realism and "loss in skill" — the exhibition was a success, and conversation piece, drawing crowds until its closure.